 Guest post from Europe for Scotland

-Europe for Scotland is the arm of the Scottish campaign that campaigns across Europe.
+is the arm of the Scottish campaign that campaigns across Europe.
 It is a grassroots movement of Europeans who would like to welcome an independent Scotland back into the EU.
 We are shining a spotlight on Scotland in continental Europe, rallying support for Scotland’s right to choose its own future, and calling on the European Union to welcome Scotland back with open arms if Scots wish to rejoin it as an independent country.

 Our pan-European initiative launched in April 2021 with an open letter, organised by a handful of people but signed by almost 200 renowned intellectuals and cultural figures from all European countries and all UK nations, which was simultaneously published in ten countries.
 In the months since, thousands of Europeans joined these first distinguished signatories and signed our open letter on Action Network.